istio/istio.io/content/docs/ops/traffic-management/troubleshooting/index.md

 encrypted requests.

 To confirm there is a conflict, check whether the `STATUS` field in the output of the `istioctl authn tls-check` command is set to `CONFLICT` for your service.
-For example:
+For example, a command similar to the following could be used to check for a conflict with the `httpbin` service:

 {{< text bash >}}
-$ istioctl authn tls-check httpbin.default.svc.cluster.local
+$ istioctl authn tls-check istio-ingressgateway-db454d49b-lmtg8.istio-system httpbin.default.svc.cluster.local
 HOST:PORT                                  STATUS       SERVER     CLIENT     AUTHN POLICY     DESTINATION RULE httpbin.default.svc.cluster.local:8000     CONFLICT     mTLS       HTTP       default/         httpbin/default
 {{< /text >}}